 The S2TG technology gives the ball its advanced acceleration by providing a much higher degree of backspin in the air.
 As soon as it hits the green, it hits the brakes.

-A ball like this offers you the direct and controlled driving force of a low trajectory, with the splash and hold of a high trajectory shot.
+A golf ball like this offers you the direct and controlled driving force of a low trajectory, with the splash and hold of a high trajectory shot.

 The Vice Pro+ have a pretty classic dimple pattern albeit with 336 in total, slightly more than your average ball, offering you some great aerodynamics at those low altitudes while reducing quite a bit of drag.